TheC-es/TheC-es.github.io/index.md

 - looking for team page, where players without a group can find one
 # <img width="500px"  src="/img/reserve.png" >

-## Up-to-date screen shots
+## User-Guide
-- landing page
+- Here is our landing page, where you can explore

 # <img width="500px"  src="/img/GamePlanLandingPage.png" >

-- Login Page
+- Login Page so that you can log in

 # <img width="500px"  src="/img/GamePlanLogin.png" >

-- Sign In Page
+- Sign In Page so that you can sign in

 # <img width="500px"  src="/img/GamePlanSignIn.png" >

-- Basketball Schedule Page
+- Basketball Schedule Page, to view all the basketball games going on

 # <img width="500px"  src="/img/BasketBall.png" >

-- Volleyball Schedule Page
+- Volleyball Schedule Page, to view all the volleyball games going on

 # <img width="500px"  src="/img/VolleyBall.png" >